What is .NET MAUI?

-- Essential cross-platform APIs for accessing native device features.
+- Cross-platform APIs for accessing native device features.
 These APIs enable apps to access device features such as the GPS, the accelerometer, and battery and network states.
-For more information, see .NET MAUI essentials.
+For more information, see Cross-platform APIs for device features.

-- Cross-platform graphics functionality, that provides a drawing canvas that supports drawing and painting shapes an images, compositing operations, and graphical object transforms.
+- Cross-platform graphics functionality, that provides a drawing canvas that supports drawing and painting shapes and images, compositing operations, and graphical object transforms.

 - A single project system that uses multi-targeting to target Android, iOS, macOS, and Windows.
 For more information, see .NET MAUI Single project.